How harmonised standards, freer trading regulations and reduced paperwork make the 'single market' of the EU attractive to importers and exporters.

 For example, if you acquire goods from a VAT-registered Spanish business you pay VAT at UK rates.
 If you dispatch goods to the same business, the VAT is paid by your Spanish customer at Spanish rates.

 For dispatches (sales) to a non VAT-registered business or consumer in another EU country, VAT is charged in the country from which the goods are dispatched.
 However, if you are responsible for delivery and the value of your dispatches exceeds the distance selling threshold set by the country you are dispatching to, then VAT is due in that country.
 For example, if you sell to non VAT-registered German consumers you charge VAT at UK rates.
-If you are responsible for the delivery of the goods to non VAT-registered customers within the EU, you should read the section on distance selling in Notice 725 on the HMRC website.
+If you are responsible for the delivery of the goods to non VAT-registered customers within the EU, you should read the section on distance selling in Notice 725.